jonfernq/Learning/OperatingSystems/MemoryManagement/ReflectionsOnMemoryManagement.md

 Like gigantic bazaars they offer a wide variety of computing resources at many different prices.

-One can get a better deal by varying patterns of resource usage over time and place.
+On Amazon's AWS for intance, One can get a better deal by varying patterns of resource usage over time and place purchasing them on a spot market or by reserving them and committing up front to use and pay for resources.

 Namely, are there off-hours discounts, and are certain resources (or 'places') offered at different prices,